metazoa-org/all-idiots/README.md

 Last version of ai-db.json has 800 records with 681.518 image links.

+*Note: The database is in a very raw state.
+Image links are not cleaned from duplicites yet.*

 ## Cotnribution

 Feel free to open PR to add a new data.
 Feel free to fork this repository for your own use case or research.

+## Credits

+This dataset was created as one of the (special) outcomes of research project [Decentralized Big Data Collection, Analysis, Visualization and Interpretation in Art Practice](https://datatata.info) supported by Technology Agency of the Czech Republic and Faculty of Fine Arts, Brno Aniversity of Technology.

+Collected images and data will be used for deep analysis and training ML algorithms for the purpose of the exhibition AI: All Idiots in the [MeetFactory](http://www.meetfactory.cz/en/) in 2021.